guillaumemoreau/guillaumemoreau.github.io/src/_news/announcement_2.md

 ---
 layout: post
-title: Job!
+title: Job [filled]!
 INRIA Hybrid and AAU Postdoc on AR for Neurodegenerative Diseases
 date: 2020-02-07
 inline: false
 ---

 Job: joint postdoc with INRIA Hybrid and AAU: developing and testing Augmented Reality based aids for Neurodegenerative Diseases

+**This position has been filled!**

 ***